The Tempest Society is not a documentary or a fiction, but a hypothesis:

 Through the format of the «theatrical newspaper», Al Assifa addressed the daily struggle against inequality and racism in France.
 40 years after, the forgotten legacy of Al Assifa and its «theatrical newspapers» find a site for reactivation in Greece.

-On a theater stage, members of The Tempest Society and their guests – Ghani, an spokesperson for immigrants’ right, Katerina born in Greece but undocumented, Malek a young Syrian refugee – ca
+On a theater stage, members of The Tempest Society and their guests – Ghani, a spokesperson for immigrants’ right, Katerina born in Greece but undocumented, Malek a young Syrian refugee – call together for equality, civic belonging, and solidarity.